flycheck/flycheck/doc/manual/usage.rst

 Syntax checking is done in the Flycheck minor mode:

-.. el:command:: flycheck-mode
+.. command:: flycheck-mode

    Toggle Flycheck Mode for the current buffer.

-.. el:option:: flycheck-mode
+.. option:: flycheck-mode

    Whether Flycheck Mode is enabled in the current buffer.

-.. el:command:: global-flycheck-mode
+.. command:: global-flycheck-mode

    Toggle Flycheck Mode for **all** live buffers, and for new buffers.